As an Amazon Associate I earn from qualifying purchases.

 - Health Risks to Mother as stated above it takes time for women’s bodies to recover so during contractions it is important to rest.

 - In my situation, Luke actually weighed more than my first son, Jack.
 This can vary by different individuals so I would not recommend stressing over it.
-Just take your prenatal vitamins and eat a well-balanced diet.

 - Scarcity of breastmilk as breastfeeding during pregnancy might lead to contractions due to the release of oxytocin in one’s body, and she may also witness her milk to dry up.